MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

 + Provisioned the lab environment
 + Configured the hub and spoke network topology
 + Tested transitivity of virtual network peering
-+ Task 4: Configure routing in the hub and spoke topology
++ Configure routing in the hub and spoke topology
-+ Task 5: Implement Azure Load Balancer
++ Implement Azure Load Balancer
-+ Task 6: Implement Azure Application Gateway
++ Implement Azure Application Gateway